 Type: Mirrorless | Sensor size: Micro Four Thirds | Resolution: 10.2MP | Lens: Micro Four Thirds | Screen type: 3.2-inch vari-angle touchscreen, 1,620,000 dots | Viewfinder: EVF | Maximum continuous shooting rate: 12fps | Movies: 4K | User level: Expert

-While it can shoot stills quite happily (although at a pretty limited 10.2MP resolution), the Lumix GH5S should be seen first and foremost as a video camera – if you want to do both you've got the Lumix GH5 to fill that brief, thanks to it's 20.3MP sensor and built-in image stabilization system.
-The GH5S's breadth of video features is incredibly impressive, including the ability to shoot cinematic 4K footage at up to 60fps.
-If you want to shoot professional-quality footage without remortgaging your house to buy a pro video camera, you won't find a better video-focused camera right now.
+While it can shoot stills quite happily (although at a pretty limited 10.2MP resolution), the Lumix GH5S should be seen first and foremost as a video camera.
+If you want to do both you've got the Lumix GH5 to fill that brief, thanks to its 20.3MP sensor and built-in image stabilization system.
+The GH5S's breadth of video features is impressive, with the ability to shoot cinematic 4K footage at up to 60fps headlining a strong list of video specs.
+If you want to shoot professional-quality footage without remortgaging your house, you won't find a better video-focused camera right now.

 - Read our in-depth Panasonic Lumix GH5S review

 - Buying guide: Best 4K camera

 - Buying guide: Best camera for vlogging